diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/new remote/Day 2/01 - Node Intro and installation.md

-Node.js is a server technology and a JavaScript runtime environment, it is not a framework nor a programming language.
+Node.js is a JavaScript runtime environment and  server technology and, it is not a framework nor a programming language.